Break the walls - Reach beyond the limits

-Corèle International is driven by its pro-activeness, independence and passion for challenges, far from stereotypes
+Financière B'lao is driven by its pro-activeness, independence, and passion for challenges, far from stereotypes

-.
-Corèle International was the first to hold a foreign investment license in Vietnam in 1988 when the country’s economy slowly began opening up.
-SCAVI, Corèle International’s wholly-owned subsidiary, started off with an initial capital investment of 20,000 USD.
+- Financière B'lao (was the first to hold a foreign investment license in Vietnam in 1988 when the country’s economy slowly began opening up.
+SCAVI, Financière B'lao’s wholly-owned subsidiary, started off with an initial capital investment of 20,000 USD.

-· Corèle International is currently the French company with the largest number of members: 11,000 are working in Vietnam.
-Corèle International is in the Top 10 of the global lingerie outsourcing industry, impacting largely on the global industry shift.
+- Financière B'lao is currently a French company with the largest number of members: 15,000 are working in Vietnam.
+Financière B'lao is in the Top 7 of the global lingerie outsourcing industry, impacting largely on the global industry shift.

-For almost 30 years, Corèle International has favored a strong focus solely on the lingerie industry.
+- For almost 32 years, Financière B'lao has favored a strong focus solely on the lingerie industry.
 The Group has purposely chosen not to follow today’s trend and has not spread into various short-term ventures.

 Towards the members: shared responsibility is what connects all

-There are no employees at Corèle International, but MEMBERS, from factory workers to the Management Board.
+There are no employees at Financière B'lao, but MEMBERS, from factory workers to the Management Board.
 Everyone contributes and is put to contribution at every level of the Group.

-The members are expected to outshine themselves while pursuing their targets, and share their successes ultimately with the others.
+The members are expected to outshine themselves while pursuing their targets and share their successes ultimately with others.
 Each Member is the co-builder of the Group.
 The Group relies on a high level of commitment and voluntarism.

 The Group is demanding, but willing to share: it rolled out an orderly and transparent plan to transfer part of its capital and management power to the excelling Key Members.
-Key Members are singled-out thanks to the Corèle International’s unique Mobilization Policy and receive a significant amount of free-of-charge company shares.
+Key Members have singled out thanks to Financière B'lao’s unique Mobilization Policy and receive a significant amount of free-of-charge company shares.